Matgend/TDIP/README.md

 ### Hard voting

-Then, the function `hard_voting()` provides the possibility to apply an hard voting classifier using imputed datasets.
+Then, the function `hard_voting()` provides the possibility to apply a hard voting classifier using imputed datasets.
 ```{r}

 #select imputed dataset in the imputedData object